 On September 21, 2018, Judge William H. Orrick for the U.S. District Court, Northern District of California granted final approval of a $104.75 million settlement a week before jury selection, representing one of the largest recoveries by end-payors in a federal generic suppression case in more than a decade.

 Cohen Milstein serves as one of three court-appointed Co-Lead Counsel for the End-Payor Class (“EPPs”) in Lidoderm, a “pay-for-delay” generic suppression MDL.

 Consolidated in 2014, this multidistrict litigation involves claims from Lidoderm buyers that Teikoku Pharma USA Inc. and Endo International Plc reached an improper $266 million deal with Watson Pharmaceuticals, which is now owned by Allergan PLC, in underlying patent litigation to delay the launch of generic versions of the blockbuster anaesthetic.
 Purchasers of the drugs allege that the agreements constituted illegal “pay-for-delay” arrangements that violate competition law.

-Direct purchaser plaintiffs include pharmaceutical wholesalers, pharmacies, hospitals, and retail stores that purchased brand and generic Lidoderm patches directly from defendants and supplied the product to others, according to court documents.
-End-payor plaintiffs include employee health and welfare benefit plans, unions or individuals who purchase the drug from third parties, including third party payors who may have provided Medicare Part D reimbursement for the price of Lidoderm.
+End-payor plaintiffs include employee health and welfare benefit plans, unions and individuals who purchased the drug from pharmacies, including third-party payors who may have provided Medicare Part D reimbursement for the price of Lidoderm.